Oscillations in the Tsallis income distribution: Conclusions

 As shown above, in doing this we, however, increased the number of parameters required to fit the data, from the original two to three.
 Although increasing the number of unknown parameters in a problem is a bad procedure, in our case the complexification has disclosed an extra behavior of the income distribution in the form of a periodic motion in the income distribution, motion which was already present in several studies of income distribution, but was only explicitly acknowledged by Soares {\it et al.\ } \cite{smr}.
 By interpreting this oscillatory motion of the income distribution as a typical periodic motion allowed us to define commonly used oscillatory parameters such as amplitude and angular frequency.

+The analytical procedure developed here was tested against real data, in this case the income distribution data of Brazil in 2011, and the numerical results showed that allowing for a complex $q$ parameter results in revealing the oscillatory nature of the distribution, especially at its tail.
 So, from the results obtained here we can say that ``the highs and lows'' of the yearly income distribution samples are an expected behavior, confirmed using the complex form of the Tsallis $q$-parameter.
 However, it not all clear that this periodic oscillation could lead us to the understanding of the real nature of the $q$-parameter, namely, if it is complex or not depends on the features of the problem we are dealing with.

 Finally, this work shows us a glimpse of the task ahead as far as the empirical studies of income distribution are concerned.
 The data give us $F(x), x, B, q$ and $m$, so the empirical task is to determine both $m'$ and $m''$ from the data in order to end up with only three parameters required to characterize the whole yearly distribution, oscillatory feature included, namely $B$, $m'$ and $m''$.